ome/ome-files-cpp/docs/sphinx/building.rst

   Disabled by default.
-If set to ON, the build will fail if any links are invalid; if set to OFF, the linkchecking targets will not be run automatically, but may still be run by hand. sphinx-pdf=(ON|OFF)
+If set to ON, the build will fail if any links are invalid; if set to OFF, the linkchecking targets will not be run automatically, but may still be run by hand. test=(ON|OFF)
-  Build PDF documentation with Sphinx.
-Enabled by default if Sphinx and XeLaTeX are autodetected. test=(ON|OFF)
   Enable unit tests.
 Tests are enabled by default.